ViktorThrelkeld/Beer-Tracks/doc/user_stories.md

 I want to track the amount of money I spend on beer.

-As a drinker who wants the most amount of alcohol for the buck In order to see how much actual alchohol I condumed for my money, I want to see how much i am spending on the percentage of alcohol in the beer.
+As a drinker who wants the most amount of alcohol for the buck In order to see how much actual alchohol I consumed for my money, I want to see how much i am spending on the percentage of alcohol in the beer.

 ##Acceptance Criteria